clr1107/dnsfsd/README.md

 Note: lots of commands here will require root permission.

 ### Install
 To install this project it must be built using a Go compiler.
-Run `install.sh` to build & move the binaries to an appropriate location; then run `dnsfs setup`.
+First clone the repository: `git clone https://github.com/clr1107/dnsfsd.git`.
+Then run the `install.sh` script to build & move the binaries to an appropriate location.
+Lastly, run `dnsfs setup`.
 This has been tested on Ubuntu and will, for now, only work on Linux systems.

 Once `dnsfs setup` has been run all directories and files (default configuration and systemd service file) will be created.
 From there one can start the server by using `dnsfsd` or `systemctl start dnsfsd`.